emissary-ingress/emissary/docs/dev-guide/service-preview.md

     apictl traffic initialize
     ```

-<div style="border: thick solid red"> </div>

-7. We need to create an `intercept` rule that tells Ambassador where to route specific requests.
-The following command will tell Ambassador to route any traffic for the `tour` deployment where the header `x-service-preview` is `dev` to go to port 8080 on localhost:
+7. We need to create an `intercept` rule that tells Ambassador Edge Stack where to route specific requests.
+The following command will tell Ambassador Edge Stack to route any traffic for the `tour` deployment where the header `x-service-preview` is `dev` to go to port 8080 on localhost:
-<div style="border: thick solid red"> </div>

     ```